sheilambadi/gulp-example-app/README.md

 # [Gulp Example App](https://github.com/sheilambadi/gulp-example-app)
 Learning gulp so as to contribute to the [Popcorn Time Desktop](https://github.com/popcorn-official/popcorn-desktop) application

+Visit [gulp.js](https://gulpjs.com/ "gulpjs") for more information on using gulp.

 ## Getting Started
 [Clone](https://github.com/sheilambadi/gulp-example-app) this repository and build a number of assets using gulp.